HanWeinrich/NOAA-PMEL-OME-Qubit-Quantification-Protocol-BeBOP/NOAA-PMEL-OME_Qubit_Quantification_Protocol_BeBOP.md

 - Product Name and Model: Provide the official name of the product.
 - Manufacturer: Provide the name of the manufacturer of the product.
 - Quantity: Provide quantities necessary for one application of the standard operating procedure (e.g., number of filters).
-- Remark: For example, some of the consumable may need to be sterilized, some commercial solution may need to be diluted or shielded from light during the operating procedure.
+- Remark: For example, some of the consumables may need to be sterilized, some commercial solutions may need to be diluted or shielded from light during the operating procedure.

 For 96 samples using 2 μL of sample DNA extract each: